Lisa Heller: Early life

 Lisa Jacqueline Heller is from Simsbury, Connecticut, the first daughter of Wendy (Loeb), from West Hartford, Connecticut and David Heller, from Westport, Connecticut.
 She has a sister, Nicole, and brother, William.
 As a child, Wendy enrolled Lisa in music classes, but she did not originally consider it to be a career path.
 Heller also began running due to her family's love of the sport.
 David runs triathlons, and Wendy ran cross-country at Colgate.

 In high school, Heller was running in a race when her throat started closing up and she was unable to breathe.
 She ended up collapsing over the finish line and, though originally misdiagnosed as asthma, she was diagnosed with vocal cord dysfunction.
 Doctors recommended that she relax her vocal cords by humming or singing while running, which is how she discovered her love of singing.
-In the same year, her family was passed down a upright piano by Steinway and self-taught herself how to play and write songs.
+In the same year, her family was passed down an upright piano by Steinway and self-taught herself how to play and write songs.

-Heller graduated from Simsbury High School, where she sang in school choirs and a capella groups, and from Colgate University with a degree in psychology.
+Heller graduated from Simsbury High School, where she sang in school choirs and a cappella groups, and from Colgate University with a degree in psychology.

 Career

 Early career

 Heller began writing music at the age of 13 following her VCD diagnosis.
 Her first songs included "Close Your Eyes", which was a reaction to her own stress and the stress of her peers.
 "Close Your Eyes" was named a finalist in the Performance category at the 2014 American Songwriting Awards while another song, "Apocolypse" was nominated.
 Four of Heller's songs were nominated at the 2014 Songdoor International Songwriting Competition in the Pop category ("The Day We First Met", "Life on the Run", "Whispers", and "Wounded Soldier").

 Heller continued to work on her songwriting and performance and had written several hundred songs by the middle of 2016.
-This included a collaboration with Jim McGorman, who co-wrote several songs with Heller.During this time, Heller began performing throughout Connecticut including opening for Rachel Platten at an 96.5 TIC FM Acoustic Cafe radio show and for American Authors at a similar radio-sponsored event.
+This included a collaboration with Jim McGorman, who co-wrote several songs with Heller.
+During this time, Heller began performing throughout Connecticut including opening for Rachel Platten at an 96.5 TIC FM Acoustic Cafe radio show and for American Authors at a similar radio-sponsored event.
 Heller was honored with the 2016 American Songwriting Award in the Teen category for "Life on the Run", while "Wounded Soldier" was nominated in the Performance category.